eleriaqueen/d2-lod-hit-chance-cap-fix/README.md

 ## Explanation
 The unmodified game caps player characters' hit chance at 95 %.

-I personally hate that my characters have at minimum a 5 % miss chance !
+I personally hate that non-magic attacks have at minimum a 5 % miss chance while magic attacks always hit.

 Some people might want an even greater miss chance in their mod, to each their own.